SwissDataScienceCenter/renku-python/CONTRIBUTING.rst

 ------------

 Ready to contribute?
 Here's how to set up `renku` for local development.
+For an in-depth look at how `renku` is structured and what to pay attention to, take a look at `developing-reference`_, which details the architecture and common patterns.

 1. Fork the `SwissDataScienceCenter/renku-python` repo on GitHub.
 2. Clone your fork locally: